hachyderm/community/verification.md

 # Who should verify

 We do not have a policy for regular users to verify or not - that is up to you!
-If you have a special account type, for example a coporate or open source project account, please see the instructions for those accounts for what verification we'd need.
+If you have a special account type, for example a corporate or open source project account, please see the instructions for those accounts for what verification we'd need.